-The Health and Safety Executive’s short guide can help to support employers with what they need to do to comply with the law.
+The Health and Safety Executive’s guidance section can help to support employers with what they need to do to comply with the law.
 The risk assessments required to implement a risk-based approach may be considered to fall in two broad categories.

 Firstly, there will be risk assessments to underpin general protocols describing how people can use a research facility or laboratory building.
 These will address questions regarding safely entering the building, moving around within it and using facilities that are allowed to be open (depending on the local protection level) such as offices, networked printers, canteens, toilets, etc. These will apply to everyone on the site and be drawn up by the management for the building, in consultation with relevant interested parties.

 This guidance has been developed in collaboration with industry and trade unions on the basis that both have essential roles to play in adapting on-site activity to the local protection level.
-Organisations that have successfully been able to continue essential production, and laboratory and research activities, during the COVID-19 crisis have highlighted the importance of joint working.
-Protecting the health of employees, staff and students has been at the heart of this joint approach which is fundamental to establishing shared confidence around the safety of returning to places of work and supporting a recovery in productivity as soon as is safely possible.
+Organisations that have successfully and safely been able to continue essential, on site laboratory and research activities, during the COVID-19 crisis have highlighted the importance of joint working.
+Protecting the health of employees, staff and students/apprentices has been at the heart of this joint approach which is fundamental to establishing shared confidence around the safety of returning to places of work and supporting a recovery in productivity as soon as is safely possible.
 Use of the accompanying operational checklist should aid this process, though the specific circumstances of individual organisational needs to be considered.

 Carrying out a robust risk assessment with full workforce involvement (of recognised trade union safety representatives or relevant employee safety representatives) will identify the practical measures that can be put in place to minimise the spread of the virus at a workplace level.
 Risk assessments should be completed for different laboratory and research facilities within the same building.
 The assessment should include a phased implementation timetable, structured broadly as set out below.

 Plans to re-open, or continue to keep open, a workplace should be developed in consultation with the workforce, staff and students and updated on an ongoing basis.
-Planning must be based around risk assessments and safe systems of work, emphasising physical distancing and hand washing, fair work principles and be designed to enable a restart that allows the organisation to operate while protecting employee health and well-being.
+Planning must be based around risk assessments and safe systems of work, emphasising physical distancing and hand washing, fair work principles and be designed to enable an approach that allows the organisation to operate while protecting employee health and well-being.

 Physical distancing and hygiene measures require certain activities to be carried out before a restart – for example screens installed, one-way personnel movement systems established, two metre zones put in place, canteen re-arrangement, personal protective equipment (PPE) provision, hand sanitisers, etc. Briefings and inductions into the new ways of working must take place.
 These all take time and require resourcing and commitment.

-Experience confirms the value of trialling new ways of working before a fuller restart is attempted.
-A limited-scale pilot to test systems, find weaknesses and make improvements before a fuller restart is essential.
+Experience confirms the value of trialling new ways of working before wider implementation is attempted.
+A limited-scale pilot to test systems, find weaknesses and make improvements before a wider implementation is essential.

-Risk assessments and adoption of mitigation measures should not be a one-off exercise, rather part of regular, ongoing dialogue between employers and trade unions or workforce representatives to identify what measures are working, where refinements are possible and any gaps remaining.
+A risk assessment or adoption of mitigation measures should not be a one-off exercise, rather part of regular, ongoing dialogue between employers and trade unions or workforce representatives to identify what measures are working, where refinements are possible and any gaps remaining.
 Reviews of measures and risks should be frequent, with daily assessments of progress initially not unusual.

 Open and ongoing engagement between trade union or workforce representatives should enable adjustments to be made quickly and smoothly at the relevant stage.
 This may include tightening workplace restrictions or reducing numbers on-site if there is a change or increase in protection level in the local area or the dynamic risk assessments indicate this is necessary.